-12.23 Retrain Subcommand Options
+12.25 Retrain Subcommand Options

-ID for the resource to be reified Maximum number of datasets to be used Path to the file that contains the data to be added Causes the scripts that generate the models rebuild to be recreated Retrieves models that were tagged with tag Retrieves ensembles that were tagged with tag Retrieves clusters that were tagged with tag Retrieves anomalies that were tagged with tag Retrieves logistic regressions that were tagged with tag Retrieves topic models that were tagged with tag Retrieves time series that were tagged with tag Retrieves associations that were tagged with tag Retrieves deepnets that were tagged with tag organization ORGANIZATION_ID Organization ID to create projects in an organization project-attributes Path to a JSON file containing attributes for the project
+id RESOURCE_ID ID for the resource to be reified window-size SIZE Maximum number of datasets to be used add PATH Path to the file that contains the data to be added upgrade Causes the scripts that generate the models rebuild to be recreated model-tag TAG Retrieves models that were tagged with tag ensemble-tag $\mathit{TAG}$ Retrieves ensembles that were tagged with tag cluster-tag TAG Retrieves clusters that were tagged with tag anomaly-tag TAG Retrieves anomalies that were tagged with tag logistic-regression-tag TAG Retrieves logistic regressions that were tagged with tag linear-regression-tag TAG Retrieves linear regressions that were tagged with tag topic-model-tag TAG Retrieves topic models that were tagged with tag time-series-tag TAG Retrieves time series that were tagged with tag association-tag TAG Retrieves associations that were tagged with tag deepnet-tag TAG Retrieves deepnets that were tagged with tag organization ORGANIZATION_ID Organization ID to create projects in an organization project-attributes Path to a JSON file containing attributes for the project

-12.24 Delete Subcommand Options
+12.26 Delete Subcommand Options

-12.25 Project Specific Subcommand Options
+12.27 Project Specific Subcommand Options

-12.26 Association Specific Subcommand Options
+12.28 Association Specific Subcommand Options

 association-attribates a JSON file containing attributes (any of the updatable attributes described in the developers section ) for the association max-k K Maximum number of rules to be found search-strategy Strategy used when searching for the associations.
-The possible values are: confi- STRATEGY dence, coverage, leverage, lift, support preferred. --stat\pruning and --no\stat\pruning are discontinued and their effects can be achived by setting the actual --pruning flag to statistical or no-pruning values respectively.
+The possible values are: confi- STRATEGY dence, coverage, leverage, lift, support

-12.27 Prior Versions Compatibility Issues
+12.29 Prior Versions Compatibility Issues

-BigMLer will accept flags written with underscore as word separator like $--clear\logs$ for compatibility with prior versions.
-Also --field-names is accepted, although the more complete --field-names flag is
+BigMLer will accept flags written with underscore as word separator like --clear\logs for compatibility with prior versions.
+Also --field-names is accepted, although the more complete --field-attributes flag is preferred. --stat\pruning and --no\stat\pruning are discontinued and their effects can be achived by setting the actual --pruning flag to statistical or no-pruning values respectively.

-12.28 Running the Tests
+12.30 Running the Tests